maryannb/least-data-banking-protocol/README.md

 When claiming conformance, the implementing institution must include the following attribution in all relevant documentation, API specifications, developer portals, and regulatory filings:

 > *"This implementation conforms to the Least Data Banking Protocol (LDBP) as defined by Mary Ann Belarmino (BelarminoAdvisory.com).
-LDBP Conformance Definition v1.0.
+LDBP Conformance Definition.
 Licensed under CC BY 4.0."*

 ---